GAO-alwayslearning/llm-regulator--test/README.md

 2. Replace key in `test_kimi.py`
 3. Run: `python test_kimi.py`

-## Who I am (in case you're wondering)
+## Who I am
+I'm a public policy grad turned entrepreneur turned AI BD aspirant.
 Not an engineer.
 Not a lawyer.
 Just someone who believes the best way to sell a technical product is to understand its edges — where it works, where it breaks, and where the regulator might ask uncomfortable questions.